-Vision screening is done once a year for grades 2 and 4 as time allows.
+Vision screening is done once a year for elementary-age children as time allows.
 Parents are notified of abnormal findings.
 Referrals for vision screening may be made by parents and/or school personnel for other students.

 Body Mass Index (BMI) may be measured once a year through physical education classes, health education classes, or school health for all grades.
 This is a useful informational tool for parents and school personnel to help children achieve awareness in good health practices.
 These good health practices include exercise and nutrition.
 Obesity is increasing for every age group throughout the United States.
 Our goal is to increase the awareness of all people in wellness practices that affect the health of our children and their future.

 If a child feels ill during the school day, he/she should report to the classroom teacher.
 The teacher will then refer the child to health services or the school office as needed.
 Under NO CIRCUMSTANCES is the student to “just walk home”.
 For obvious safety reasons, the child needs to report to an adult at school and that adult will make sure the child’s parents are notified as necessary.

 - Children with an oral temperature of 100.3 F or higher should stay home until they have a normal temperature for 24 hours.
 Fever-free does not count if there is no fever because the child took Ibuprofen (Motrin) or Acetaminophen (Tylenol).
 The child’s temperature has to be down on its own.